rittermod/FS25_HideHelpTexts/README.md

 # Hide Help Texts

-When the game and mods add help texts to the HUD it gets crowded.
+When the game and mods all add their own help texts to the HUD it quickly gets crowded.
 Do you really need to be reminded that F turns on the flashlight or that there is a keybinding to show Courseplay's debug channels?

-This mod allows you to hide selected help texts from the HUD so the ones you actually need are more visible.
+This mod lets you hide the help texts you don't need so the ones you actually want are more visible.

-## Alpha Release
+## Beta Release

-This is an alpha release.
-Core functionality works but there may be edge cases or issues.
+This is a beta release.
+Core functionality is stable and tested.
+Multiplayer compatible.
 Feedback welcome.

 ## Features

-- Hide selected help texts from the HUD
+- **In-Game Settings Dialog:** Press RightShift+H to open settings (keybinding configurable)
-- In-game settings dialog (RightShift+H) with ON/OFF toggles
+- **Toggle Visibility:** ON/OFF toggles for each discovered help text
-- View mode toggle: show current context or all discovered help texts
+- **View Modes:** Switch between current context and all discovered help texts
-- Displays key bindings for each help text
-- Console commands for listing and toggling help texts
+- **Console Commands:** `hhtList` and `hhtToggle` for command-line control
-- Automatically discovers help texts as you play
+- **Auto-Discovery:** Help texts are discovered automatically as you play
-- Settings persist across savegames and sessions
+- **Persistent Settings:** Configuration saved to XML file across sessions
-- Manual XML editing for advanced users

 ## Usage